renzelagentur/yamm/README.md

  * Module dependencies checking
  * Dependency injection container

-How to use
+Installation
 ----------

+Via Composer:
+ 1. Add yamm/yamm to your composer.json's require section
+ 2. Run `composer update`
+ 3. Create a file "vendormetadata.php" in `modules/yamm/`
+ 4. Create a file `marm_yamm.config.php` in OXiDs root directory.
+See Section _Config File_ for further information.
+ 5. Activate the modul.

+Manual:
- 1. Place the whole module in your shop in `modules/marm/`
+ 1. Place the whole module in your shop in `modules/yamm/`
- 2. Create a file "vendormetadata.php" in `modules/marm/`
+ 2. Create a file "vendormetadata.php" in `modules/yamm/`
  3. Create a file `marm_yamm.config.php` in OXiDs root directory.
 See Section _Config File_ for further information.
- 3. Activate the modul.
+ 4. Activate the modul.

 Config File
 -----------